 School of Education

-Ouachita Baptist University will expand its kinesiology program to include a Master of Science degree in exercise science, expected to launch in fall 2023.
+Ouachita will expand its kinesiology program to include a Master of Science degree in exercise science, expected to launch in Fall 2023.
+Housed in the Huckabee School of Education, the master’s degree pathway will be built around the concept of recognizing exercise as medicine—an emphasis that has been foundational in the way Ouachita’s Department of Kinesiology approaches instruction.

 When Dr. Rachel Pool stepped onto Ouachita’s campus for Super Summer in high school, she fell in love.
 Not with a boy from another Arkansas town – she was in love with Ouachita.